Here We share our own wedding story!

 When we got to the room and I opened the door and saw the dresses, I felt like everything was shaking.
 My stomach hurt, and when I looked at him, he told me we were getting married tomorrow.
 Then I felt like I was floating in the air.
 I started to walk around the room and see the other things, shoes, marriage rings, etc … I started to cry and scream full of so many emotions.
 I could not believe that Eugenio could have planned it all so perfectly, and I couldn’t believe so much happiness in one day was happening to me.

 The wedding day arrived and my nerves killed me.
 I basically told myself to breathes and live this moment because it was mine and nobody else’s.
-When I saw him changing into his wedding cloths, I wanted to cry, but I could not cry because Viviana, my makeup artist would have killed me.
+When I saw him changing into his wedding clothes, I wanted to cry, but I could not cry because Viviana, my makeup artist would have killed me.
 He looked very sharp.
-After that I told him to go, because I wanted him to see me enter the altar all dressed and ready for him.
+After that, I told him to go, because I wanted him to see me enter the altar all dressed and ready for him.

 When I was walking to the entrance I only thought of my son and how much happiness I was feeling, and he was so far away.
-I felt a little sadness, since I could not embrace my son and mother in such a moment of happiness.
+I felt a little sadness since I could not embrace my son and mother in such a moment of happiness.
 I could not hold back the tears… When I started to walk the aisle with Gianluca I looked up and saw Eugenio waiting for me and just then I was able to control myself, and I realized clicking sounds of all the cameras that surrounded us.

 The ceremony was short, emotional but amazing.
 We did the tree ceremony; we had some letters from my mom and Eugenio’s family that brought us lots tears of joy.
-Juan and Neda were our witnesses, and at the end of the ceremony I remember Chiara, the officiant, said in English and Italian about the kiss… still in shock ;–) then everyone gathered for our send off, tossing rice for good luck.
+Juan and Neda were our witnesses, and at the end of the ceremony I remember Chiara, the officiant, said in English and Italian about the kiss… still in shock;–) then everyone gathered for our send off, tossing rice for good luck.

 Eugenio & Dani: We can’t thank enough Gianluca and Mary for their passion and support, to Kristina for her help with the dresses and shoes, Giuliano and his family from The Masseria Montenapoleone for his generosity and help with the ceremony, Juan for traveling all the way to Italy, Viviana and Chiara for their amazing work; Andy, Cinzia and Sean for their time and talent, and a host of others that helped along the way.

 Our Love story has just begun.
-With a new chapter in our lives, we are committed and exited to keep working hard, traveling, having fun and always trying to get out of our comfort zones.
+With a new chapter in our lives, we are committed and excited to keep working hard, traveling, having fun and always trying to get out of our comfort zones.
 MUCH LOVE!
 Eugenio and Dani